cm-1/RBOT/README.md

 Current branches of interest:

  * `webcam`: a branch for tracking an object via the user's webcam and for handling initial poses by letting the user line up the object with an on-screen reference, similar to how some Vuforia apps work.
+ * `cmakeChanges`: a branch to showcase the changes I made to get the CMakeLists.txt provided by RBOT working on Windows 10.
+ * `simpleAndroid`: a branch to showcase the changes I made to get RBOT running on Android as a Qt project.
+The ideal would be to work on something that can be used outside of Qt, e.g., to use with the Unity game engine, but this branch probably won't cover that.

 **Below is the original README from the original RBOT repo:**